-This commercial and political capital still has deep Spanish roots, and though the centre is convincingly international, foreigners have no need to fear the pressures of a high-speed lifestyle that are so often attached to similar Western European destinations, like Paris, London and Rome.
+This commercial and political capital still has deep Spanish roots, and though the centre is convincingly international, foreigners have no need to fear the pressures of a high-speed lifestyle that are so often attached to similar Western European destinations such as Paris, London and Rome.

 The healthcare system is considered one of the best in Europe, with a high-standard public system available for free for employees in Spain or EU citizens, and private coverage systems on offer for others.

-Furthermore, expat families will find an impressive number of private schools (over 40) with bilingual or full English curricula, and Madrid’s appealing weather (it’s pleasant enough to have drinks on the terrace from March to November) means that kids have plenty of opportunity to entertain themselves outdoors.
+Furthermore, expat families will find an impressive number of private schools with bilingual or full English curricula, and Madrid’s appealing weather (it is pleasant enough to have drinks on the terrace from March to November) means that kids have plenty of opportunity to entertain themselves outdoors.